Lion (OTCMKTS:LIOPF) Reaches New 12-Month Low at $9.67

 Lion Co.
-(OTCMKTS:LIOPF – Get Free Report)’s share price reached a new 52-week low during trading on Tuesday .
-The stock traded as low as $9.67 and last traded at $9.67, with a volume of 7900 shares.
+(OTCMKTS:LIOPF – Get Free Report)’s stock price hit a new 52-week low during mid-day trading on Monday .
+The stock traded as low as $9.67 and last traded at $9.67, with a volume of 0 shares trading hands.
 The stock had previously closed at $9.67.

 Separately, Jefferies Financial Group raised Lion from a “hold” rating to a “buy” rating in a research report on Friday, August 25th.

-Lion (OTCMKTS:LIOPF – Get Free Report) last announced its earnings results on Tuesday, November 7th.
-The company reported $0.11 earnings per share (EPS) for the quarter.
-Lion had a return on equity of 4.58% and a net margin of 3.39%.
-The company had revenue of $714.32 million for the quarter.
-As a group, research analysts forecast that Lion Co. will post 0.44 EPS for the current year.
+Lion (OTCMKTS:LIOPF – Get Free Report) last released its earnings results on Tuesday, November 7th.
+The company reported $0.11 earnings per share for the quarter.
+Lion had a net margin of 3.39% and a return on equity of 4.58%.
+The business had revenue of $714.32 million during the quarter.
+Equities analysts expect that Lion Co. will post 0.44 EPS for the current fiscal year.

 Lion Company Profile